madebykind/madebykind-v3/content/work/papyrus-brand.md

 heading: A brand that offers hope for everyone
 preheading: Brand strategy, identity, tone of voice, guidance and design
 author: pam
 intro: "<p>Brand is a statement of belief.
 It tells the world who you are, what you stand for, and who you’re for.
 For an organisation like Papyrus, whose entire mission is to reach young people at their most vulnerable and give them a reason to hold on, getting that statement right is critical.
-The brand speaks first to the person in crisis, but it works equally hard for the people around them: a worried parent, a frightened friend, someone who doesn’t know what to say but knows they need to do something.</p>"
+The brand spoke first to the person in crisis, but it works equally hard for the people around them: a worried parent, a frightened friend, someone who doesn’t know what to say but knows they need to do something.</p>"

 # Header
 banner_type: standard